More than 100 years of social contribution activities

 (Taisho 5)

-Kenzo Okada (former Managing Director) / Started private financial support
+Kenzo Okada (former managing director) / Started private financial support

 In 1916 (Taisho 5), Kenzo Okada (former managing director) visited Principal Masazumi Kawada at Tokyo Prefectural First Junior High School (now Hibiya High School) and asked him to let him know if there were any students who were struggling with tuition fees.
 He offered tuition to students recommended by Principal Kawada, with no repayment obligation, unconditionally.
 Kenzo Okada was 43 years old at the time.